Kentucky History, Senior Seminar, Government

 Basic Science, Biology, Chemistry, Physics

-Dr. John, who has held the science department to high standards since Mars Hill’s inception, is currently a lead drug developer for Eli Lilly.
+Dr. John, who has held the science department to high standards since Mars Hill’s inception, is currently a lead drug developer for AbbVie pharmaceuticals.
 He received his medical degree at UK, then after post-graduate training in medical oncology, he became the associate medical director at the Markey Cancer Center.
-He and his wife, Catherine, have had 6 children graduate from the Mars Hill program, and are educating 3 more to follow.
+He and his wife, Catherine, have had 8 children graduate from the Mars Hill program, with their youngest still enrolled.

 Melissa Pittard, PhD